 Menu

-Am I always summoned before the Police Court?
+Do I always get summoned to the Police Court?

 No.

-This depends on several factors, including the level of intoxication, the driving experience of the driver (young drivers are more readily summoned), whether the person in question has already been found guilty of similar violations in the past… and in general of the policy pursued by the Public Prosecutor’s Office within the jurisdiction where the violation was committed.
+This depends on several factors, including the degree of intoxication, the driver’s driving experience (young drivers are more likely to be summoned), whether the person in question already had previous convictions… and, in general, on the prosecution’s policy within the jurisdiction within which the offence was committed.

-In the best case, the Public Prosecutor’s Office will offer you an amicable settlement.
-This offers the advantage that you do not have to appear in court so long as you promptly pay the amount of money proposed to you.
+In the best case, the Public Prosecutor will offer you an out-of-court settlement, which has the advantage of not having to appear in court upon timely payment of the sum of money proposed to you.

-In the worst case (and in practice more and more frequently), you will be served a summons by the process server with a request to appear on a specific date before the Police Court Judge in the jurisdiction where the violation was committed.
-In that event, assistance of counsel is indicated and in very many cases free of charge (!), given that most car insurance policies have a legal assistance option.
+In the worst case (and increasingly common in practice), you will be served a summons by the bailiff with a request to appear on a specified date before the Police Court in the jurisdiction where the offence was committed.
+The assistance of legal counsel is appropriate in this case and in very many cases free of charge (!) for you as most car insurances have a legal aid option and intervene in the costs and fees of the lawyer.

 What penalty do I risk if I am prosecuted?

-The law makes a distinction between slight alcohol intoxication (between 0.05 and 0.08 percent) and heavy alcohol intoxication (more than 0.08 percent).
+The law distinguishes between light alcohol intoxication (between 0.5 and 0.8 promille) and heavy alcohol intoxication (more than 0.8 promille).

-For both levels of intoxication the Police Court Judge can impose on you a driving ban ranging from 8 days to 5 years.
+For both degrees of intoxication, the Police Judge can impose a driving ban on you from 8 days to 5 years.

-In principle the execution thereof can be limited to weekends and holidays, but only on condition that you request this.
+In principle, this can be limited to weekends and public holidays, but only on condition that you request it and it is legally possible.
+If you are sentenced to remedial examinations, a weekend driving ban is not possible, for example.

-Thus for professional reasons an exception can also be authorised for a specific vehicle category (e.g. driving licence C).
+For professional reasons, an exception may also be granted for a certain vehicle category (e.g. driving licence c).

-Moreover, the judge can make restoration of the right to drive dependent on successfully passing one or more of the following tests and examinations: theoretical test, practical test, a medical examination and a psychological examination.
-If you didn’t have a driving licence for longer than two years at the time of the violation, it becomes mandatory to pass the theoretical test or practical test all over again.
+The judge may also make restoration to the right to drive conditional on passing one or more of the following tests and examinations: a theoretical test, a practical test, a medical examination and a psychological examination.
+Moreover, if you had not held a driving licence for more than two years at the time of the infringement, retaking the theoretical exam or practical exam is compulsory.
+As a rule, however, you may choose which of the two exams you wish to retake.

-When do I have to pay my fine and when does my driving ban commence?
+When do I have to pay my fine and when does my driving ban start?

-In principle the driving ban commences on the fourth working day after the day that you are served with the corresponding order (not including Saturdays, Sundays or legal holidays).
-Within this period the driving licence must be physically surrendered at the Clerk of Court’s Office of the Police Court that sentenced you.
+In principle, the driving ban takes effect on the fourth working day after the day it is served to you (not including Saturdays, Sundays and public holidays).
+Within this period, the driving licence must be physically returned to the registry of the Police Court that convicted you.

-Does a guilty verdict before the Police Court appear on my certificate of good conduct?
+Will a Police Court conviction appear on my certificate of good conduct and morals?

 Yes.